Families: What to Know

 Can I Talk to My Loved One?

-The compassionate staff at Laguna Treatment Hospital understand that staying in touch with supportive family members can be an important component of success in recovery, and we work with our patients to facilitate communications as often as they are comfortable with.
+The compassionate staff at Laguna Treatment Center understand that staying in touch with supportive family members can be an important component of success in recovery, and we work with our patients to facilitate communications as often as they are comfortable with.

 Upon admission, patients will be required to temporarily check in their cell phones and electronics for 5 days (starting the day after admission) to focus on getting acclimated to treatment.
 After this period, they’ll be able to use their electronics outside of treatment hours, per our cell phone and electronics policy.